What Do Wild Birds Eat in Summer and Winter?

 Some birds prefer insects.
-In fact, you will probably notice that many of the birds you see taking seed from you feeder will also spend time hunting for insects in your yard, garden and nearby trees.
+In fact, you will probably notice that many of the birds you see taking seed from your feeder will also spend time hunting for insects in your yard, garden, and nearby trees.
 However, some insect-eating birds won’t come to your feeder for seed, and you will need to try something different to get them to come around.

 Here are a few ideas:

 - Feed dried mealworms: You may be able to attract Bluebirds by stocking a feeder with mealworms.
 Or you can scatter them on the ground for Robins, Catbirds and other ground feeders.
 Every now and then I am even able to lure a Woodthrush out of the trees for some mealworms.
 One caution: Mealworms also appeal to nocturnal critters like skunks, which is why I don’t use them often.

 - Plant a garden: A flower garden makes an excellent hunting ground for insect-eating birds, particularly if it’s densely planted.
 Even a vegetable garden will do nicely.
 Gardens attract bugs, and it won’t take long for birds to realize your backyard is a buffet of beetles, aphids, caterpillars, and spiders.

 - Put up a nesting box: Insect-eating birds such as the Eastern Bluebird might nest in a bird box if you provide one.
 You can mount it on existing structures or trees, but placing it on a pole with a baffle provides a little better security from predation.
 Be sure to check the needs of whatever species you are trying to attract.
 For instance, different birds will prefer different sized boxes, and most birds prefer an entranceway facing away from the afternoon sun.